aircall/frontend-hiring-test/README.md

+# FrontendHiringTest

 # :phone: Phone

 This test is a part of our hiring process at Aircall for the Frontend Engineer position.
 It should take you between 3 to 5 hours, depending on your experience, to implement the minimal version.
 But we thought about a few bonuses, so feel free to spend some time on them if you want.

-*Feel free to apply!
-Drop us a line with your LinkedIn/GitHub/Twitter at jobs@aircall.io.*
+_Feel free to apply!
+Drop us a line with your LinkedIn/GitHub/Twitter at jobs@aircall.io._

 ## Context